What is the best material to protect, preserve, and showcase your framed art & photos?

 For larger picture frames— over 16” X 20”— the weight difference between a glass and acrylic cover can be significant, which is why glass is more frequently used for smaller picture frames.
 (Think of how heavy other common glass objects can be.
 For example, a glass fish tank will outweigh its acrylic counterpart of the same volume by 4-10 times.)

 Online framers most often use acrylic to reduce the possibility of damage during delivery.
-If glass is used online, it could create issues with having to replace excessive amounts of damaged product, as well as the possible liability issue; glass is sharp and dangerous when shattered.
+Using glass could create issues with having to replace excessive amounts of damaged product, as well as the possible liability issue; glass is sharp and dangerous when shattered.

 Picture Frame Cover Finishes (Clear or Non-Glare)